 One unique feature of Raven Tools is its integration with Textbroker, an article-composition outsourcing service that can help you bulk up your site's content.
 While it can be risky to delegate your content creation in large part to external contributors, it can be a useful way to supplement your content needs.

-Under Raven Tools' Research tab, you'll find two sections dedicated to competitive research: Website and Analyzers.
-These two functions look at the structure, keyword targeting, speed and other SEO-related factors to determine the overall quality of the SEO campaign behind them.
+Under the Raven Tools Research tab, you'll find two sections dedicated to competitive research: Website and Analyzers.
+These two functions look at your competitors' sites, focusing on the structure, keyword targeting, speed and other SEO-related factors to determine the overall quality of the SEO campaign behind them.

-The Raven Tools team is fantastic; its high quality customer service representatives and active user community make the service appealing to do-it-yourself webmasters.
+The Raven Tools team is fantastic; its high-quality customer service representatives and active user community make the service appealing to do-it-yourself webmasters.
 If you're worried that you might not know as much as you need to about SEO to manage your own site, Raven Tools offers plenty of support via its blog, FAQs section and ever-present community members.